-Employee orientation In both the marketing and management literature, employee orientation is considered to be an important dimension of managerial behavior (e.g., Baker and Sinkula 1999; Fritz 1996; Liu et al. 2002).
+In both the marketing and management literature, employee orientation is considered an important dimension of managerial behaviour (e.g., Baker and Sinkula 1999; Fritz 1996; Liu, Luo, and Shi 2002).
 Employee orientation relates to "firms' internal focus on human resources, putting employees' well-being and satisfaction before other stakeholders" (Grinstein 2008, p.
 119).
 As a second important management factor to combat stereotypes, we posit employee orientation to be inversely related to NHS that salespeople may harbor.

-Although employee orientation is related to organizational support, it is unique in its focus on de-centralized decision-making processes, investments in employees' development, and delegation of responsibility (Fritz 1996; Harris and

-Ogbonna 2001; Piercy et al. 2002).
+Although employee orientation is related to organizational support, it is unique in its focus on de-centralized decision-making processes, investments in employees' development, and delegation of responsibility (Fritz 1996; Harris and Ogbonna 2001; Piercy, Harris, and Lane 2002).
 These components are thought to increase organizational members' satisfaction, motivation, and organizational commitment (Fritz 1996; Ruekert 1992).
 Previous empirical research (e.g., Fritz 1996; Harris and Ogbonna 2001; Pfeffer and Veiga 1999) largely supports these notions.